 Have you ever arrived from a trip excited about your pictures, only to find they don’t exactly look right?
 You shot what you wanted to capture, the light conditions were perfect and you got the frame just right but somehow the resulting picture looks dull, dark or not perfectly focused.
-Although there’s some debate about how far one should go when editing your pictures, I don’t know of any photographer who doesn’t include post-processing as part of his/her workflow.
+Although there’s some debate about how far one should go when editing your pictures, I don’t know of any photographer or travel blogger who doesn’t include post-processing as part of his/her workflow.

 Before you start editing your pictures there are a couple of things to take into consideration:

 - Start with a good picture.
 Any good picture can become a great picture by means of post-processing but a bad picture can only aspire to be an average one.
 Post-processing can be very time-consuming so why waste your time with a shot that’s not worth it?